 Consideration: Payments that are not Consideration: Grants: Wolverhampton Citizens' Advice Bureau

-Customs and Excise accepted that the full-time solicitor making supplies funded by the Legal Aid Board was making a taxable supply, but viewed the funding payments as outside the scope of VAT.
+Both sides accepted the supplies made qualifying for legal aid and so funded by the Legal Aid Board were taxable, but Customs and Excise viewed the funding from the Council as outside the scope of VAT as it was a non-business activity.
 The reason for the appeal was a desire to increase the amount of taxable income in order to have a better recovery rate on the renovation of the premises.